On a cleaning spree or is your kettle not heating up correctly?

 Here are some steps for cleaning your electric kettle:

-• Prior to cleaning, be sure the base is unplugged and the kettle has cooled completely.
+- Prior to cleaning, be sure the base is unplugged and the kettle has cooled completely.
 Empty any remaining water from the kettle.

-• Wash the inside of the kettle with soapy water and rinse.
+- Wash the inside of the kettle with soapy water and rinse.
 NEVER SUBMERGE THE KETTLE IN WATER OR OTHER LIQUIDS.

-Over time, the kettle may heat up but won’t boil; this may be due to scaling and mineral deposits that can build up inside the kettle.
-If you notice a stain on the bottom of your kettle's interior that resembles rust, don't worry.
-It's likely not rust, but a harmless buildup of minerals called limescale (comprised of mainly calcium carbonate).
+If you notice a stain on the bottom of your kettle's interior that resembles rust, don't worry!
+It's likely a harmless and common buildup of minerals called limescale (comprised of mainly calcium carbonate).
 Limescale is a direct result of heating up water and thus inevitable in all kettles.
-Depending on the mineral concentration in your water, it will show up sooner or later.
+Depending on the mineral concentration in your water source, it will show up sooner or later.

 You can remove the mineral deposits through a process called descaling.
 A gentle acid is used to remove the deposits without damaging the metal.